bahad/Karaca_interview/README.md

-# trytiptop
+# karaca

-This Project is for interview and tested with Iphone 13 pro
+This Project is for interview and tested with Iphone 13 pro and iphone 12 mini

 ## Getting Started